How to Censor Words in Text Online: A Complete Guide to Word Masking, Custom Symbols, and Case-Sensitive Filtering

 Contact [REDACTED] at [REDACTED] for details.

-This approach is ideal for privacy redaction where you want a clear visual indicator that content was removed.
+This works well for privacy redaction where you want it to be obvious that something was removed.

 Input text: